PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-11 09:59:07
+Last updated: 2024-04-11 09:59:43
-Random Quote: One does not speak unless one knows. - Din Djarin
+Random Quote: You're like Hitler!
+But even Hitler cared about Germany or something. - Morty Smith